timvandermeij/mobile-radio-tomography/README.md

 The trajectory mission sets up an unmanned aerial vehicle (UAV) and directs it to move and rotate within its environment.
 The script supports various mission types and simulation modes.
-You can run it using the ArduPilot simulator with the following command:
+You can run it using the ArduPilot simulator with the following commands:

     $ sim_vehicle.sh -v ArduCopter --map

-    [...wait until the simulator is set up, after "GPS lock at 0 meters"...]
-    STABILIZE> script mission.scr
+One can also use different vehicle types, such as APMrover2 for a ground rover.
+Then start the mission script using the following command in another terminal:

+    $ python2 mission_basic.py --connect 127.0.0.1:14550

 This starts the mission with default settings from `settings.json`.
 The ArduPilot simulator provides an overhead map showing the copter's position.